CASE STUDY: ENGIE HOME ENERGY

 The home energy market of 2017 was a very different place to where it is now, with current spiralling energy costs, and many companies either going out of business or exiting.
 This makes this case study perhaps hard to relate to — though with hindsight it is possible to see that many of the signs were there.

-As a piece of UX design however, I am still very proud of the work I did to make a better user experience for new customers signing up, within what was both a highly competitive and also a highly regulated market.
-Those two forces often made it hard to hear the voice of customer, but ultimately it was the customer experience that made Engie stand out from the competition.
+However, as a design project, I am still proud of the work I did to make a better experience for new customers signing up, within what was both a highly competitive and also a highly regulated market.
+Those two forces often made it hard to hear the voice of customer, but ultimately it was a customer-centric approach that briefly made Engie stand out from the competition.